-Revision Date Description 1.3.0 Арг 2024 Front Page Features List and SoC Product Introduction: Corrected number of I 2 S instances from 4 to 2.
-MCU Core: Updated SYS Deep Sleep Mode 2 (Spsg.).
+Revision Date Description 1.3.0 Apr 2024 Front Page Features List and SoC Product Introduction: Corrected number of I2S instances from 4 to 2.
+Hypotated SYS Deep Step Mode 2 (Spsg).
 Note added that the use of Internal LDO Mode is restricted to only LP Mode.
-Memory Subsystem: Note added about silicon erratum ERR082: Potential lockup when DC/GFX accesses MSPI/ Extended Memory while MSPI is DMAing to there.
+Memory Subsystem: Note added about silicon erratum ERR082; Potential lockup when DC/GFX accesses MSPI/ Extended Memory while MSPI is DMAing to there.
 RESET: Note added about an erratum, ERR087, that a POR failure may occur during power-on.
-CLKGEN: Note added about a limitation related with deepsleep mode when using XTALHS as a module clock source.
+CLKGEN: Note added about an erratum, ERR087, that a POR failure may occur during power-on.
+CLKGEN: Note added about a imitation related with deepsleep mode when using XTALHS as a module clock source.
 Security: Note added about Apollo4 SDK using dynamic trim adjustments.
-Note added about Apollo4 SDK using dynamic trim adjustments.
-Note added about Apollo4 SDK using dynamic trim adjustments.
-Note added about Apollo4 SDK using dynamic trim adjustments.
-Note added that Down-Counter mode is not supported on any Apollo4 family devices.
-GPIC: Note added that Down-Counter mode is not supported on any Apollo4 family devices.
-GPIC: Note added about erratum ERR046 that GPIO05 function selections Force Input Enable Active (FIEN) and Force Output Enable Active (FOEN) are not operational.
-MSPI: Note added that CO/DMA may be affected by erratum ERR080 IOM: Note added that CO/DMA may be affected by erratum ERR080 IOM: Note added that CO/DMA may be affected by erratum ERR080 IOM: Note added that CO/DMA may be affected by erratum ERR080 IOM: Output Enable 13, "Settings for IZC Clock Speeds," on page 125 Note added that CO/DMA may be affected by erratum ERR080 IOM: Output Enable 14, "Settings for IZC Clock Speeds," on page 125 Note added that CO/DMA may be affected by erratum ERR080 IOM: Output Enable 14, "Settings for IZC Clock Speeds," on page 125 Note added that Use to erratum ERR101, an invalid write of 0b'00 to the IOM CMD_CMD field causes the command queue (CQ) to pause indefinitely.
-Note added that use to Enable State S
+Note added that Secure Life Cycle State (LCS) is not supported.
+TIMER: Note added that Beaue Life Cycle State (LCS) is not supported.
+TIMER: Note added that the SBL SWO pin toggles during bootup.
+Note added about arratum ERR046 that CPIQ0's function selections Force Input Enable Active (FIEN) and Force Output Enable Active (FIEN) are not operational.
+MSPI: Note added that CQ/DMA may be affected by erratum ERR080 IOM: Updated Table 13, "Settings for I2C Clock Speeds," on page 125 Note added that I2C clock stretching operation is not guaranteed.
+Note added that I2C clock stretching operation is not guaranteed.
+Note added about erratum ERR039 that there cannot be any other slaves on the IOS SPI bus.
+Use added that use of USB is restricted.
+SDIC: Added note about support is for bare metal operation only, and transfer speed/mode limits.
+Added note about support is for bare metal operation only. and tran

 Revision Date Description 1.4.0 Jul 2024 AUDADC, PDM and I2S: Note added about erratum ERR121 causing the 32 kHz crystal to be enabled when XTALHS is selected as the module clock.
 Electricals: AMR: Added total continuous output source current - all GPIO pins on package and per rail specs.
 Updated Primary Internal Clocks and Low Frequency Crystal tables.
 Added internal pull-up value on nRST and timing spec in Resets section.
 Added TIMER specification section.
 Updated STIMER specifications.
 Added notification in IOM section that I2C timing meets industry standard timing specifications.
 Added SWD timing specifications section.
 Added specs and timing diagrams in the Secure Digital Input Output table.
 PDM section added.
+1.5.0 Feb 2025 SoC Feature List and throughout: - Removed all mention of USB-HS support.
+SoC Feature List, SoC Intro, Display Controller: - Updated display resolution with footnote.